First Chapter of "Chameleon's Death Dance" by BR Kingsolver

 “Married?
 I didn’t see a ring.”

 “Neither married nor gay,” she replied.
 “One of the top-five eligible bachelors in the city.”

 “Then he has no intention of ever doing so.
 At least, not until he’s over seventy.
 By then, I’ll be too old for him.”

 She laughed.
 “He does like women, though.
 He’s a regular in the news nets.
 I think his hobby is attending events such as this with beautiful women on his arm.”

 Cheryl winked at me.
 “He didn’t bring one.
 He must have heard you were coming.”

 After dinner, I called for a car, and as I prepared to leave, Langston approached me.

 “I would like to see you again,” he said.
 “Perhaps I could give you a private tour of the Gallery.”

 “Is that anything like asking me up to your flat to see your etchings?”
 I asked with a laugh.
 “I would like that, or maybe dinner, or some live music?”
 I handed him my card.
 “I haven’t decided whether I should get a place of my own, yet, so I’m still roughing it in a hotel.
 Give me a call.”

-Chameleon's Death Dance will be released on December 12, 2017, and will be available for purchase on Amazon.com.
+Chameleon's Death Dance was released on December 12, 2017, and is available for purchase on Amazon.com.
 Happy reading!